 Encryption is one of the most effective tools to protect data on network-attached storage.
 Even if cybercriminals gain access to the drives or intercept communications to or from them, encryption makes the data unreadable to anyone who does not have the cryptographic key.

-Use NAS encryption to prevent unauthorized individuals from gaining access to confidential data at rest or in motion.
+Use NAS encryption to prevent unauthorized access to confidential data at rest or in motion.
 The data might include credit card numbers, intellectual property, medical records, personally identifiable information (PII) or other types of confidential data.
 Also, use encryption to comply with regulations such as GDPR or HIPAA.

 Without encryption, data is stored and transmitted as clear text, which can be read by anyone who intercepts communications or gains access to the drives.
 A NAS device also shares the same LAN as other devices and traffic.
 These systems include computers, printers, smartphones, tablets and IoT devices.

 NAS encryption can be a complex process and, if done incorrectly, can put sensitive data at risk.
 However, administrators can make their jobs easier by following these seven best practices.

 This article is part of

 Encrypting and decrypting data can slow performance, sometimes significantly.
 The extent of the impact depends on the NAS device, how the organization implements encryption and whether the storage unit includes a cryptographic accelerator.
 In some cases, encryption can also make data reduction techniques less effective.